-Becka Barker, an interdisciplinary artist of settler ancestry, uses moving images, drawing, language, and participatory performance as strategies for exploring the influences of geography and mediated communication on identity.
+Becka Barker is an artist of settler ancestry who uses moving images, drawing, language, and participatory performance as strategies for exploring geography and mediated communication on collective identity.
 A defining feature of her work is the use of hand-crafted processes as a media art methodology.

 Becka’s work has been exhibited at venues such as the Ottawa International Animation Festival, Seoul’s EXiS (winner 2007, Best International Film), Images Festival (Toronto), Festival du Nouveau Cinéma (Montreal), KunstDoc Art Gallery (Seoul), Echo Park Film Centre (Los Angeles), Toronto Animated Images Society, WNDX (Winnipeg), and Struts Gallery (Sackville, NB).
 Her work has been supported by the National Film Board of Canada, Canada Council for the Arts, Arts Nova Scotia, and Halifax Regional Municipality.
 She has been regular part-time faculty at NSCAD University since 2005 and was visiting foreign faculty in the Film and Animation Department at SoonChunHyang University in South Korea from 2009-2012.